 Museum Without Walls

-Holy for Jews, Christians, Muslims and Druze, this cave is the point where the prophet Elijah is thought to have prayed before demanding the priests of Ba’al on Mt Carmel (1 Kings 18) and at which he is thought to have concealed from the wrath of Queen Jezebel later (1 Kings 19:1–3).
-Upon entering, follow the signals to different sections for men (to the right) and girls (to the left); the cave is really behind a velvet curtain.
-There isn’t much to see unless you are considering Jewish pilgrimage websites.
-Dress modestly.
+The cave is holy for Jews, Christians, Muslims and Druze the cave is at which Elijah the prophet Elijah is believed to have prayed prior to requesting his priests from Ba’al at Mt Carmel (1 Kings 18) and also at which point Elijah was believed to have hid from the anger from Queen Jezebel afterward (1 Kings 19:1-3).
+When you enter the cave, look for signs that point to the different sections for males (to on the left) and women (to to the left) The cave is hidden covered by a velvet screen.
+There’s nothing to see unless looking at Jewish pilgrimage sites.
+Dress in a modest manner.

 Haifa City Museum